-As we started building multi-petabyte systems, it became clear that our new approach to storage was going to require a new approach to backup.
-With VAST 3.0 we’re addressing that requirement with a Snap to S3 feature that will replicate VAST snapshot data to an S3 compatible object store, in the cloud, on premises, or an S3 bucket on a VAST Universal Storage system in another data center.
+As we started building multi-petabyteuniv systems, it became clear that our new approach to storage was going to require a new approach to backup.
+With VAST 3.0 we’re addressing that requirement with a Snap to S3 feature that will replicate VAST snapshot data to an S3 compatible object store, in the cloud, on premises, or an S3 bucket on a VAST Data Platform system in another data center.

-Before we get into the details of how Snap to S3 works, let’s look at the more conventional solutions, and how they break down in the Universal Storage era of multi-petabyte namespaces.
+Before we get into the details of how Snap to S3 works, let’s look at the more conventional solutions, and how they break down in the era of multi-petabyte namespaces.

 NDMP – To Old School for the PB Era